 To conclude, my contact advised that the Enneagram is specifically resistant to “being typed” and, indeed, might not really limit the types to only 9; a closer read will reveal that there are sub-types, all capable of having a ‘conversation’ as the Internal Family Systems (IFS) model would recommend.
 This is in line with the Transactional Analytic notion of sub-personalities and, indeed, the more traditional views of analytic psychologies.

 That conversation can lead to a unique ‘typing’ and it only applies if the person accepts a fit.
-She is concerned that the Enneagram be not see to ‘impose’ a ‘type’ on you and me.
-She advises me to be wary of one-dimensional self-administered questionnaires (such as i offer on this page). therefore, as a further safe experiment can i encourage you to
+She is concerned that the Enneagram not to ‘impose’ a ‘type’ on you and me.
+She advises me to be wary of one-dimensional self-administered questionnaires (such as I offer on this page). therefore, as a further safe experiment can I encourage you to: